 Statement of academic purpose

 The World Economic Forum claimed that MSMEs are the backbone of Indonesia’s economy, contributing to nearly 65% of the nation’s GDP.
 However, I always wonder why Indonesia is still stuck in the lower-middle trap for nearly 29 years despite our thriving economy.
 The main reason is that Indonesia lacks skilled workers.
 While being ASEAN’s largest workforce, the composition of skilled workers in Indonesia as per 2022 is only 40% of the total workforce - significantly lower compared to Singapore which is around 54% in 2017.
-Many efforts have been taken by the government to increase the number of skilled labor, mainly by improving education quality and through labor force training, to become a developed country as of 2045.
-Sadly, Indonesia needs an education reformation due to corrupt education system, so it may take ages to see the impact of education towards our economy.
+To reach the goal of becoming a developed country by 2045, many efforts have been taken by the government to increase this number: mainly by improving education quality and through labor force training.
+Sadly, the impact of an education reform towards our economy might take ages to realize.
 As a result, a plan to facilitate education reformation is urgently needed.

 Industrialization is proven to be one of the suitable method to solve this issue.
 As seen in China, industrialization has raised Chinese citizen’s lives from extreme poverty in the early 2000s.
 Indonesia too can learn from China’s case due to its similar state of labor quality and size of workforce.
 In fact, Indonesia had an industrialization peak moment during the early 21st century, but forcefully shifted from manufacturing to service and other informal sectors, because we lost to China’s manufacturing cost.
 While countries who successfully leave industrialization and shifted to service sectors tend to perform better economically such as the US and UK, Indonesia's deindustrialization is viewed negatively; this is what we call as premature deindustrialization.